Madison County sheriff talks recent advancements, future improvements in county jail

 The current capacity for the Madison County Jail is 1,300 inmates.

 State inmates are only supposed to be held in the county jail for a maximum of 30 days before the Department of Corrections is supposed to transport them back to state prison.
-The sheriff says usually, they end up staying longer than that, and refining that process would help a lot with cutting extra costs.
+The sheriff said usually, they end up staying longer than that, and refining that process would help a lot with cutting extra costs.

 "I'm definitely not going to turn them loose, so I'll maintain what I've got up here till they're able to get them, but I would love to see the process speed up," he said.